 We will develop the concept of energy from a Physics perspective.
 We will introduce the various forms that energy can take and discuss the mechanisms by which it can be generated, transmitted, and transformed.
 The law of conservation of energy will be introduced both as a useful tool, and as an example of a fundamental physical law.
 The environmental and financial costs and benefits of various methods of energy generation and consumption will be discussed.
 Demonstrations and hands-on laboratory experiences will be an integral part of the course.
 The course is intended for non-science majors and not for students who have either completed or intend to complete the equivalent of PHYS 117 or CHEM 110.

 Requisite: A working knowledge of high-school algebra, geometry and trigonometry.
 Limited to 20 students.
 Spring semester.
-Professor Hunter.2016-17: Not offered
+Professor Hunter.2018-19: Offered in Spring 2019

-The course will begin with a description of the motion of particles and introduce Newton’s dynamical laws and a number of important force laws.
+This course will begin with a description of the motion of particles and introduce Newton’s dynamical laws and a number of important force laws.
 We will apply these laws to a wide range of problems to gain a better understanding of the laws and to demonstrate the generality of the framework.
 The important concepts of work, mechanical energy, and linear and angular momentum will be introduced and the unifying idea of conservation laws will be discussed.
-The study of mechanical waves permits a natural transition from the dynamics of particles to the dynamics of waves, including the interference of waves.
-Additional topics may include fluid mechanics and rotational dynamics.
-Three hours of lecture.
-Also one three-hour laboratory per week.
+Additional topics may include, the study of mechanical waves, fluid mechanics and rotational dynamics.
+Three hours of lecture and one three-hour laboratory per week.

 Most of the physical phenomena we encounter in everyday life are due to the electromagnetic force.
 This course will begin with Coulomb’s law for the force between two charges at rest and introduce the electric field in this context.
 We will then discuss moving charges and the magnetic interaction between electric currents.
 The mathematical formulation of the basic laws in terms of the electric and magnetic fields will allow us to work towards the unified formulation originally given by Maxwell.
 His achievement has, as a gratifying outcome, the description of light as an electromagnetic wave.
-The course will consider both ray-optics and wave-optics descriptions of light.
-Laboratory exercises will emphasize electrical circuits, electronic measuring instruments, optics and optical experiments.
+Laboratory exercises will emphasize electrical circuits and electronic measuring instruments.
 Three hours of lecture and discussion and one three-hour laboratory per week.

 In the mid-nineteenth century, completing nearly a century of work by others, Maxwell developed an elegant set of equations describing the dynamical behavior of electromagnetic fields.
 A remarkable consequence of Maxwell’s equations is that the wave theory of light is subsumed under electrodynamics.
 Moreover, we know from subsequent developments that the electromagnetic interaction largely determines the structure and properties of ordinary matter.
-The course will begin with Coulomb’s Law but will quickly introduce the concept of the electric field.
+This course will begin with Coulomb’s Law but will quickly introduce the concept of the electric field.
 Students will explore moving charges and their connection with the magnetic field, study currents and electrical circuits, and discuss Faraday’s introduction of the dynamics of the magnetic field and Maxwell’s generalization.
-Laboratory exercises will concentrate on circuits, electronic measuring instruments, and optics.
+Laboratory exercises will concentrate on circuits and electronic measuring instruments.
 Four hours of lecture and discussion and one three-hour laboratory per week.